scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 - each individual page number contains 10 search results
 - the page number the user is on is always highlighted

-A maximum number of 7 page numbers are shown at the bottom of a page of search results, but the user can select pages outwith these 7 by choosing the … (ellipsis) symbol.
+A maximum number of 7 page numbers are shown at the bottom of a page of search results, but the user can select pages outwith these 7 by choosing the "…" (ellipsis) symbol.

 An option to select ‘previous’ page appears to the left of the 7 numbers and an option to select ‘next’ page on the right.
-The current page number always appears in the URL, for example https://www.mygov.scot/search/?q=brexit&cat=sitesearch&page=2
+The current page number always appears in the URL, for example `https://www.mygov.scot/search/?q=brexit&cat=sitesearch&page=2`

-On a mobile, a ‘Load more’ button is shown instead of a list of page numbers.
+On a mobile, a 'Load more' button is shown instead of a list of page numbers.

+### When there are no results found

+If a user has searched for something and there are no results to display, give the user some hints for how to improve their search.

+{% include example-frame.html name="no-results" %}

 ## Components related to this